AaronConlon/x-profile-menu-expansion/README.md

 ## Installation

+### Method 1: Install from Release (Recommended)

+1. Download the latest `.zip` file from [Releases](../../releases)
+2. Open Chrome browser and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right corner
+4. Drag and drop the ZIP file to install

+### Method 2: Build from Source

+1. Clone or download this repository
+2. Run the build script: `node build.js`
+3. Install the generated ZIP file as described in Method 1

+### Method 3: Development Installation

-1. Clone or download this repository.
+1. Clone or download this repository
-2. Open Chrome browser and go to `chrome://extensions/`.
+2. Open Chrome browser and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner.
+3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the project folder.
+4. Click "Load unpacked" and select the project folder

 ## Usage